Nithish3115/Thirukkural_Ai_Assistant/Readme.md

 Thirukkural AI is designed to offer instant, AI-generated interpretations and explanations of Thirukkural couplets.
 Whether you're a student, researcher, or simply an enthusiast, this app helps you explore and appreciate the timeless wisdom of the Thirukkural in an interactive, AI-enhanced format.

-## 👥 Contributors
-- Your Name — Creator & Developer
-- Open to contributions — feel free to fork and submit pull requests!

 ## 📄 License
 This project is licensed under the MIT License.